the psych hemisphere

 For ADHDers, there are a range of stimulants which can be clinically prescribed, such as methlyphenidate or lisdexamfetamine.
 These are much stronger, and work much more precisely in increasing chemical neurotransmitters dopamine and noradrenaline in the brain.
 The increase in dopamine, only once sufficient, leads to huge improvements in all of the functions mentioned previously – such as motivation, planning, decision-making, habit-building, regulating impulses, etc. This is because the prefrontal cortex and basal ganglia can now essentially communicate properly.

 However, one downside of these stimulants, is that they do not permanently treat ADHD, and there additionally is no "cure" for ADHD.
 Looking at the bigger picture through, as these stimulants work 8-12 hours in a day once taken, these can provide much of the functional improvement required for ADHDers to thrive in their health, social life, work and education.
-After a prolonged period of taking this medication however, comes the risk of a tolerance developing – where functionality decreases as medication becomes weaker in effect – in which a break from 2-14 days off the medication should be taken to restore functionality.

 3. The behavioural differences associated with ADHD